 Under the Child Citizenship Act, if you were born abroad, you have at least one U.S. citizen parent, and you have your green card, you may be a U.S. citizen by operation of law and eligible for citizenship documents, or you may be able to acquire citizenship by presenting certain evidence to the authorities.

 Also, if you are a lawful permanent resident when your parent naturalizes, you may be eligible to become a U. S. citizen through a process known as “derivation of citizenship.”

-If you are interested in pursuing citizenship or you think you may already be a citizen, we invite you to contact our office for a consultation.
+If you are interested in pursuing U.S. citizenship or you think you may already be a citizen, we invite you to contact our office for a consultation or a piece of legal advice.
 An Austin immigration lawyer – Abogados de Inmigracion en Austin TX – can help you determine if you meet the continuance residence requirement for naturalization.